toobajaved/smuAIChatBot/README.md

 This repository contains the following files:

 - `README.md` – Provides an overview of the project and usage instructions.
-- `SMU_FAQ_Chatbot.ipynb` – The main notebook that trains and runs the SMU FAQ Chatbot.
+- `chatbot.ipynb` – The main notebook that trains and runs the SMU FAQ Chatbot.
 - `LICENSE` – This project is licensed under the MIT License.

 ## Check Out the Dataset